frankheat/offsecnotes/content/web/vulnerabilities/http request smuggling/index.md

 The back-end server, relying on the Content-Length header, waits for additional message body content, resulting in a noticeable time delay.

 {{< hint style=warning >}}
-**Warning**: The timing-based test for TE.CL vulnerabilities will potentially disrupt other application users if the application is vulnerable to the CL.TE variant of the vulnerability.
+The timing-based test for TE.CL vulnerabilities will potentially disrupt other application users if the application is vulnerable to the CL.TE variant of the vulnerability.
 So to be stealthy and minimize disruption, you should use the CL.TE test first and continue to the TE.CL test only if the first test is unsuccessful.
 {{< /hint >}}

 ---